MicrosoftDocs/customer-voice/fp-docs/survey-incentives.md

 # Offer survey incentives to your respondents

+> [!NOTE]
+> Microsoft Forms Pro has evolved into Dynamics 365 Customer Voice, providing you with additional survey capabilities and business benefits.
+The change is being introduced in phases and will be available in all geographical regions in the next few weeks, except for US Government Community Cloud customers.
+Dynamics 365 Customer Voice will be available on US Government Community Cloud by October 2020.
+For more information, see the [Dynamics 365 Customer Voice](https://go.microsoft.com/fwlink/p/?linkid=2128357) documentation.

 As a survey owner, when you send surveys to your recipients, you expect to get a high response rate.
 The more survey responses received, the better insights you can get from the survey.
 However, survey response rate is typically low&mdash;on average, it might be as low as a single-digit percentage.
 One of the best ways to increase the response rate is to provide incentives for a recipient to respond to the survey.

 [Microsoft Forms Pro](https://formspro.microsoft.com) integrates with [Microsoft Rewards](https://www.microsoft.com/rewards) to provide survey incentives.
 When you enable the survey incentives option, a respondent who completes the survey will be given a promo code to enter monthly sweepstakes to win a Microsoft Surface laptop plus a pair of Surface Headphones.